Skip to main content

 What's at stake?

 Teachers are at the heart of providing quality education for all students.
 And yet, systems around the world continue to face shortages and struggle to attract and retain enough teachers.
-The new Teacher Task Force & UNESCO Global Report on Teachers unveiled that 44 million additional teachers are needed globally to reach the goal of attaining universal primary and secondary education by 2030.
+The first Teacher Task Force & UNESCO Global Report on Teachers unveiled that 44 million additional teachers are needed globally to reach the goal of attaining universal primary and secondary education by 2030.
 Encouragingly, this number marks a significant decrease from the 69 million teachers projected by UNESCO’s Institute for Statistics in 2016.

 However, the ongoing gap remains about half the size of the existing teaching workforce.
 Some regions also continue to face large shortages, with sub-Saharan Africa requiring 15 million additional teachers by 2030 – or about one out of three of all teachers needed globally.